foselab/SIMSPIRE/README.md

 ## Project overview

 The project is composed of four main components:
-* a circuit simulator which is able to solve electrical circuits
+* a circuit simulator which is able to solve electrical circuits (project **circuit-simulator-master** originally taken from Falstad project)
-* a lung simulator which manages the chosen model for the respiratory system and the simulation business logic
+* a lung simulator which manages the chosen model for the respiratory system and the simulation business logic (
 * a ventilator simulator which simulates the ventilator that has to be tested
 * a graphic user interface